 You have no idea what a mess you are about to make.
 The mother retains her rights to the child.
 What are you going to do when she decides she wants the child back when he or she is about 2-years old?
 What if the biological father of the child decides the same thing?
 Have you ever done an...Read more »

 You don't have to terminate to adopt, but it is often the best way to go.
 You can show in the Probate Court that the parents have abandoned the child.
 Two years is plenty.
 DOn't wait any longer.
-Either file a petition to adopt without the consent of the parents, or file a Petition in Juvenile to...Read more »
+Either file a petition to adopt without the consent of the parents, or file a Petition in...Read more »

 I am 24 married with two kids my little brother that is 15 ask my husband and I if we would get custody of him are parents are separated and are mother said she would sign me her rights... but the question is how do I go about getting my dads rights if he won’t let me.?